clj-commons/vizdeps/README.md

   -n, --no-view                                      If given, the image will not be opened after creation.
   -o, --output-file FILE    target/dependencies.pdf  Output file path.
 Extension chooses format: pdf or png.
   -p, --prune                                        Exclude artifacts and dependencies that do not involve version conflicts.
-  -s, --save-dot                                     Save the generated GraphViz DOT file well as the output file.
+  -s, --save-dot                                     Save the generated GraphViz DOT file as well as the output file.
   -v, --vertical                                     Use a vertical, not horizontal, layout.
   -h, --help                                         This usage summary.
 ```